vyncent-t/refactor-project/README.md

 - Moved aside tag and content to proper placement
 - Added content class to each correct content element
 - Fixed semantic tags being assigned classes
+- Added figure semantic tag to the main image
+- Added nav semantic tag to the nav links